ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In general, a combination of some physical security measures and some cryptographic measures is used to establish confidentiality protection.

 Another way to provision key material is to generate it on the device and export the validation key.
 If public-key cryptography is being used, then only integrity is necessary.
-Confidentiality is not necessary.
+Confidentiality of public keys is not necessary.

 In all cases, attestation key provisioning must ensure that only attestation key material that is generated by a valid Endorser is established in Attesters.